massive-oss/MassiveUnit/README.markdown

 	haxelib install munit

-### Getting Started

-More documentation to come.

-For now, full help can be accessed from munit

-	haxelib run munit help
+To check that it is all installed and to view the help run:

-	haxelib run munit help <command>
+	haxelib run munit